Three Generations, One Village: A Teacher’s Lasting Legacy

 “I saw Black excellence in the teachers I had at Washington Elementary School,” Rand said.
 “They impacted my life greatly and led me to teach.”

-One of those educators was Southeast Raleigh resident Sydney Roberts, 93, who taught Rand as a second grader at Washington Elementary School.
+One of those educators was Southeast Raleigh resident and retired Wake County Public Schools educator Sydney Roberts, now 93, who taught Rand when she was herself a second grader at Southeast Raleigh’s historic Washington Elementary School.

 Inspired by teachers like Roberts who helped shape her belief in and understanding of what’s possible, Rand dedicated 40 years to Wake County Public Schools, impacting the lives of countless students and families.
 Although she’s now retired, Rand continues to answer the call.